Ismaeel-KI/Ismaeel-KI/README.md

 Got a cool project idea or just want to connect?
 I'm open to collaborations, internships, and contributing to open-source!

 ---

-## 🎉 Fun Fact

-I'm on a mission to land 4–5 internships before I graduate.
-Every line of code I write brings me closer to that goal 💪